1990s in Japan: Video games

-The Sega CD (known as the Sega Mega CD in Japan) first started to offer full motion video outside of the personal computer scene.
+The Sega CD (known as the Sega Mega CD in Japan) was one of the first platforms to offer full motion video beyond the personal computer market.
 It became trendy in the 1990s (and in the 2000s) for players to create their own role-playing video games.
 Game creation software like RPG Tsukūru: Super Dante and RPG Tsukūru 2 made it possible for players to create role-playing games on their Super Famicom systems.
-While these games were not as graphically enhanced as Chrono Trigger or Final Fantasy VI which dominated this decade for role-playing video games, these "game creation tools" would allow the gamers of the 1990s to become the game designers of the 2000s and beyond.
+Although these games did not feature the same level of graphical detail as titles such as Chrono Trigger or Final Fantasy VI, which were dominant in the RPG genre during the 1990s, they provided players with "game creation tools" that enabled them to become game designers in the 2000s and beyond.
 Sequels like RPG Maker 2000 and RPG Maker XP provided that the original two software in the series were highly successful.

 Entertainment

 Sports

 Professional wrestling continued to decline well into the 1990s like it did in the 1980s.

 Races often took place at either Suzuka Circuit or at Fuji Speedway.
 A NASCAR exhibition race was held in Motegi, Japan during the late 1990s in the hopes of getting people interested in stock car racing.

 During the 1990s, it became increasingly rare for Japanese businessmen to be able to play golf alongside their employers.
 Golf courses began closing up by the bundles and many young men (who would otherwise enter the workforce under a more ideal economy) began only to have golf experience from their years as a student.
 Besides the sporting aspect, golf was used in Japan in order to adapt to corporate culture.

 The 1990s was also the decade that the American film Mr. Baseball was released; introducing an American audience to Japanese baseball.
 The Chunichi Dragons and the Yomiuri Giants became popular teams after the Mr. Baseball movie made mention of them.
 Nippon Professional Baseball was one of the sports to watch in Japan in addition to Formula One (featuring Japan's Satoru Nakajima who retired early in the 1990s but gained respect worldwide).
 The only perfect game of the 1990s for the Nippon Professional Baseball league came on May 18, 1994, with the Yomiuri Giants shutting out the Hiroshima Toyo Carp by a score of 6–0.